sebastiancelis98/CitationRexApp/README.md

-# CitationRexWebsite
+# Citation Rex Website

-A new Flutter project.
+A web app to recommend scientific papers based on a user given context.

 ## Getting Started